puppetlabs/puppetdb/spec/commands.md

 `version` is a JSON integer describing what version of the given command you're attempting to invoke.

-`payload` must be a valid JSON string of any sort.
+`payload` is any JSON object or value, including strings, numbers, maps, and arrays.
 It's up to an individual handler function how to interpret that object.

 The entire command MUST be encoded as UTF-8.